 The Sugar Loaf

 Take an UBER to Urca where the cable car station is located.
 The return ticket costs £20 all the way to the top.
 The journey is divided into two parts!
 Get off on the first station and walk round it to see Rio from all the perspectives.
 The views are stunning and there is plenty of place for everyone.
-You can take a helicopter ride for about £50 or head to the very top for more awesome views.
+You can take a helicopter ride or head to the very top for more awesome views.
 Get an acai bowl and just absorb the scenery.

 Start with Sao Bento Monastery.
 It is located on the St. Benedict Hills in downtown Rio.
 It’s built in Portuguese colonial architecture.
 Just go ahead and spend few minutes walking inside and admiring its lush interior, the entrance is free.